How the Oculus Quest 2 made me fall in love with working out - CNN Underscored

 “The mental health piece of this is so [important] that we sometimes forget about it because yes, I have lost 48 pounds and I’m in the best shape of my life.
 [But] the most cherished part for me is this — having you guys as a community,” says Jacqueline Drake, who was recently injured from a bad fall and found comfort and support in her 100k Club friends while she recovered.

-“All these people who are essentially strangers, the one thing we have in common is this game — but it’s a life altering space,” said Lauren Gayl, a 72-year-old Supernatural player.
+“All these people who are essentially strangers, the one thing we have in common is this game — but it’s a life-altering space,” says Lauren Gayl, a 72-year-old Supernatural player.
 “Supernatural gives you one of the only opportunities in life to be 100% present.
 It’s a huge gift.”

 Bottom line

 I initially challenged myself to work out in my Oculus Quest 2 for two weeks.
 That period is up, and I haven’t stopped.
-I look forward to my daily sessions of slashing colorful cubes to techno music and dodging bullets in colorful sci-fi worlds — not just because it burns calories and releases some much-needed endorphins, but simply because it’s fun, and provides a total escape from the monotony of sitting in my bedroom office all day.
+I look forward to my daily sessions of slashing colorful cubes to techno music and dodging bullets in colorful sci-fi worlds — not just because it burns calories and releases some much-needed endorphins, but simply because it’s fun and provides a total escape from the monotony of sitting in my bedroom office all day.

 If one thing is clear, I’m far from alone in this experience.
 After speaking with VR health experts and more than a dozen everyday consumers, it became evident that virtual reality exercise is an incredibly viable way to stay fit — especially for those who typically hate the gym.
-And while going on a run or pumping some iron is largely done in isolation these days, playing and exercising in VR can keep you connected to loved ones from a distance, and also open you up to a whole new community of folks that just might become lifelong friends.
+And while going on a run or pumping some iron is largely done in isolation these days, playing and exercising in VR can keep you connected to loved ones from a distance, and also open you up to a whole new community of folks who just might become lifelong friends.

-The Oculus Quest 2 is a bit of an investment starting at $299, with games that generally cost between $10 and $40 (and in the case of Supernatural, come with a subscription fee).
+The Oculus Quest 2 is a bit of an investment, starting at $299, with games that generally cost between $10 and $40 (and in the case of Supernatural, come with a subscription fee).
 But it’s far more affordable than, say, buying a Peloton bike, which starts at a whopping $1,895 on top of a $39-per-month membership.
 And it’s a much cheaper and easier way to enjoy VR gaming than buying a wired headset such as the $299 Oculus Rift S or $699 HTC Vive Cosmos, both of which have to be connected to a powerful computer to run properly.

 With that in mind, the Oculus Quest 2 is a fantastic value for those looking to get into virtual reality and an especially great way to keep yourself moving while locked down at home.
 It’ll help you break a sweat while playing a ton of fantastic, immersive games — and could end up changing your life in some surprising ways.